UVA-MLSys/SA-Timeseries/README.md

-# Temporal Saliency Analysis for Multi-Horizon Time Series Forecasting using Deep Learning
+# Interpreting Multi-Horizon Time Series Deep Learning Models

 Interpreting the model's behavior is important in understanding decision-making in practice.
 However, explaining complex time series forecasting models faces challenges due to temporal dependencies between subsequent time steps and the varying importance of input features over time.
 Many time series forecasting models use input context with a look-back window for better prediction performance.
 However, the existing studies (1) do not consider the temporal dependencies among the feature vectors in the input window and (2) separately consider the time dimension that the feature dimension when calculating the importance scores.
-In this work, we propose a novel **Windowed Temporal Saliency Analysis** method to address these issues.
+In this work, we propose a novel **Windowed Temporal Saliency Rescaling** method to address these issues.

-## Saliency Analysis
+## Core Libraries

-Saliency Analysis is the study of input feature importance to model output using black-box interpretation techniques.
-We use the following libraries to perform the saliency analysis methods.
+The following libraries are used as a core in this framework.

 ### [Captum](https://captum.ai/docs/introduction)
 (“comprehension” in Latin) is an open source library for model interpretability built on PyTorch.

 ### [Time Interpret (tint)](https://josephenguehard.github.io/time_interpret/build/html/index.html)

-This package expands the Captum library with a specific focus on time-series.
-As such, it includes various interpretability methods specifically designed to handle time series data.
+Expands the Captum library with a specific focus on time-series.
+It includes various interpretability methods specifically designed to handle time series data.

-## Multi-Horizon Forecasting
-Multi-horizon forecasting is the prediction of variables-of-interest at multiple future time steps.
-It is a crucial challenge in time series machine learning.
-Most real-world datasets have a time component, and forecasting the future can unlock great value.
-For example, retailers can use future sales to optimize their supply chain and promotions, investment managers are interested in forecasting the future prices of financial assets to maximize their performance, and healthcare institutions can use the number of future patient admissions to have sufficient personnel and equipment.

-We use the following library for implementing the time series models,

 ### [Time-Series-Library (TSlib)](https://github.com/thuml/Time-Series-Library)